Configure an external NTP server

-This page describes how to configure an external NTP replay for Google Distributed Cloud (GDC) air-gapped appliance.
+This page describes how to configure an external NTP server for Google Distributed Cloud (GDC) air-gapped appliance.

-These steps are only required if you want to synchronize the appliance with external time after being disconnected.
+These steps are only required if you want to synchronize the appliance with external time source.

 Before you begin

-To sync the appliance with external NTP, complete the following steps:
+To sync the appliance with an external NTP server, configure the device and install software.

 Configure the NTP relay